sarnold/timew-addons-sum/sum/TW_SUM.rst

 Notes
 =====

-This section shall contain any general information that aids in understanding this document (e.g., background information, glossary, rationale).
+This section contains any general information that aids in understanding this document (e.g., background information, glossary, rationale).
 This section shall include an alphabetical listing of all acronyms, abbreviations, and their meanings as used in this document and a list of terms and